Abhishektomar1710/restaurant-system/README.md

 # Restaurant-Billing-System
-It is basic Resturant Billing System c programme which enables you to order food with no. of quantities and a total bill amount in the end.<br/>
+It is basic Restaurant Billing System c programme which enables you to order food with no. of quantities and a total bill amount in the end.<br/>
  **MENU-:<BR/>**
 1.TEA -Rs.25<br/>
 2.COFFEE -Rs.35<br/>